 Dita joins NUS Centre for International Law as a Research Associate.
 She obtained her law degrees from Universitas Indonesia and the University of Washington in 2014 and 2017, respectively.
 The latter was completed under the sponsorship of the Fulbright program.
 In 2018, she was awarded special recognition as the Best Oralist of the IFLOS Moot Court Competition at the International Tribunal for the Law of the Sea.
 Her current research focuses on passage through Indonesian waters, IUU fishing, and regional ocean governance in Southeast Asia.
 Prior to her current position, she taught Public International Law, Law of the Sea, and Law of Treaties in Universitas Indonesia, and did some short stints at law firms in Jakarta and Bangkok.
 She had also advised the Indonesian Government and private entities primarily on ocean issues, and carried out extensive field researches in numerous locations in Indonesia.

 Erik J. Molenaar has been with the Netherlands Institute for the Law of the Sea (NILOS) at Utrecht University since 1994 and currently holds the position of Deputy Director.
-In 2006 he was also employed by UiT The Arctic University of Norway - in Tromsø - where he is at present a Professor with the Norwegian Centre for the Law of the Sea (NCLOS).
 After having completed his PhD on ‘Coastal State Jurisdiction over Vessel-Source Pollution’ (1998), he broadened his research field with international fisheries law and the international law relating to the Arctic and the Antarctic.
 He has a large number of publications (> 100) - as author or editor - ; has participated in various diplomatic conferences and other intergovernmental meetings - including the annual meetings of several regional fisheries management organizations - on various delegations; and has been involved in international litigation as well as a large number of consultancies.

 Eva is a postdoctoral researcher in law at the University of Oxford, where she contributes to the Oxford Martin Programme on the Future of Plastics.
 She obtained her PhD in law from UiT The Arctic University of Norway, where she worked at the former K. G. Jebsen Centre (now, Norwegian Centre) for the Law of the Sea.
 Her thesis looked at 'market conditionality' in fisheries, with a focus on the EU IUU Regulation.
 Following this, she joined the European Commission (DG MARE) in Brussels, working on various law of the sea and fisheries related matters, before taking up her current post in Oxford.

-Eve de Coning (LLB, LLM) is a senior advisor with the Norwegian Ministry of Trade, Industry and Fisheries where she is affiliated to the Secretariat of the Norwegian National Advisory Group against IUU Fishing and Organised Fisheries Crime (FFA).
-Her area of expertise is transnational organised fisheries crime and she has worked on this issue in different capacities with INTERPOL, UNODC, ILO and the Norwegian criminal investigation services.
-She helped establish and chair the INTERPOL Fisheries Crime Working Group and is the author of several reports and academic articles on organised crime in fisheries.
+Eve de Coning (LLB, LLM (shipping law and law of the sea)) is a specialist director with the Norwegian Ministry of Trade, Industry and Fisheries and a trained crime intelligence analyst.
+Her area of expertise is the prevention of fisheries crime both nationally and internationally and she has worked on these issues in different capacities with INTERPOL, UNODC, ILO, the Norwegian Criminal Investigation Services (NCIS-Norway) and the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (Økokrim).
+She helped establish and chaired the INTERPOL Fisheries Crime Working Group and is the author of several reports and academic articles on IUU fishing, fisheries crime and crime prevention.